-Oil set for weekly loss on weak economic data
+Brent crude inches up, U.S. oil falls on weak economic data

-LONDON (Reuters) - Crude oil prices fell on Friday on weak economic indicators from the United States and Germany, shrugging off tensions around Iran and this week’s decision by OPEC and its allies to extend a supply cut deal until next year.
+LONDON (Reuters) - U.S. benchmark crude prices fell on weak economic indicators on Friday while Brent oil ticked higher, supported by tensions over Iran and this week’s decision by OPEC and its allies to extend a supply cut deal until next year.

-Front-month Brent crude futures LCOc1 were down $0.23 at $63.07 per barrel.
+Front-month Brent crude futures LCOc1 were up $0.28 at $63.58 per barrel.
 Both benchmarks were set for their biggest weekly falls in five weeks.

-“Oil prices eased lower on Friday morning as concerns over global economic growth offset escalating geopolitical tensions in the Middle East,” RBC analysts said in a note.
+In a protracted trade war between the United States and China that dampened prospects of global economic growth and oil demand, representatives of both countries are resuming talks next week to resolve the deadlock.

+“The truce between the United States and China is not translating into anything in the real economy in the short term,” said Olivier Jakob, Petromatrix oil analyst.

 German industrial orders fell far more than expected in May, and the Economy Ministry warned on Friday that this sector of Europe’s largest economy was likely to remain weak in the coming months.